fpantigny/witharrows/README.md

 The LaTeX package `witharrows` provides environments `{WithArrows}` and `{DispWithArrows}` similar to the environments `{aligned}` and `{align}` of `amsmath` but with the possibility to draw arrows on the right side of the alignment.
 These arrows are usually used to give explanations concerning the mathematical calculus presented.

+This package can be used with xelatex, lualatex, pdflatex but also by the classical workflow latex-dvips-ps2pdf (or Adobe Distiller).

 The extension `witharrows` can also be used with plain-TeX.

 ## Installation

-The package `witharrows` is present in the distributions MiKTeX, TeXLive and MacTeX.
+The package `witharrows` is present in the distributions MiKTeX, TeX Live and MacTeX.

 For a manual installation: